 - Step 7: Now install clamps and tighten it

-Here is a youtube video you can check out that describes some additional reasons of car shaking when pressing a gas pedal –
+Here is a youtube video you can check out that describes some additional reasons for car shaking when pressing a gas pedal –

-What Is The Cost To Fix The Problem?-
+What Is The Cost To Fix Gas Pedal Vibration Issue?

 Here are the average cost to replace or repair each component –

 |Jammed brake caliper

 The frequently asked questions regarding car vibration when accelerating are given below.
 Check out the answers –

 Yes.
 A bad spark plug can cause vibration.
 In fact, it is the most common reason for a car to vibrate.